Sophie Macleod Integrative therapist , EC1V

 I am a fully qualified integrative therapist and bereavement counsellor and an Accredited Member of the BACP.
 I have a Postgraduate Diploma in Integrative Counselling and Psychotherapy from UEL (an accredited training course) and a certificate in bereavement counselling from Cruse Bereavement Care.

-£60 per session; £45 for the initial assessment/ first session.
+£50-60 per session depending on the location; £45 for the initial assessment/ first session.

 Concessions and student rate

 I can offer a reduced rate for students and people on low incomes.
 Please ask about this rate when you first make contact if it applies to you.

 Cognitive behaviour therapy Existential Gestalt Integrative Person-centred/humanistic Psychodynamic Issues often worked with:

 In person Client groups:

 Individuals Member organisations: